rolling-scopes-school/tasks/tasks/markup-d2-NeutronMail-en.md

 - Care about icons, fonts and colors.

 3. Footer
-- Must include a form with relevant inputs and textarea.
-- Required fields must be validated on the client side.
 - Email addresses must be clickable as 'mailto'.
 - Care about breadcrumbs.